MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/3-tests.md

 # Power Query SDK test framework part 3 - Test suite

 This multi-part reference covers the set-up and running of a standard suite of tests for Power Query connector developers.
-The reference is meant to be followed sequentially to ensure that your environment is set-up for testing your extension connector.
+The reference is meant to be followed sequentially to ensure that your environment is set up for testing your extension connector.

 In this section, you: